marcodallavecchia/biologistsadventure/_jaw-drop/jd002-did-viruses-make-us.md

 ### A viral grave
 I really want to talk about this Jaw Drop since I think people don't really talk about it enough.
 I feel like it took me some time to digest this idea and all of its consequences, so let me give it a try.

 In my [What’s in your genome?
-Post][post-link] we discussed the idea that every organism’ DNA is populated by a bunch of different “stuff” besides the normal genes we need to survive.
+Post](https://marcodallavecchia.github.io/biologistsadventure/2020-05-25-what-in-your-genome) we discussed the idea that every organism’ DNA is populated by a bunch of different “stuff” besides the normal genes we need to survive.
 A big part of these are derived from viruses, almost like a viral grave, where viruses deposit and merge with the soil itself.

 Some time ago I found this paper and my _jaw dropped_!